Alec-Stashevsky/GAP-climate-research/README.md

 ## Optimal Meeting Location Algorithm

+Clearly, in-person conferences are valuable opportunities for like-minded professionsalls to network and share their research.
+Yet, the avoided carbon footprint virtualizing such large meetings provides may not outweigh the value of an in-person expereience — at least some of the time.

+Our research leads us naturally to question the extent to which it we can mitigate the carbon footprint of such large meetings if and when they are held in-person.
+In fact the [International Civil Aviation Organization (ICAO)](https://www.icao.int/), an agency of the United Nations, has developed a *Green Meetings Calculator* to produce an optimal meeting location with respect to the CO<sub>2</sub> emissions.

-As part of our research, I have designed an algorithm to approximate the *geometric median*, or *centroid*, of the APA's historical attendance base each year.
+I have designed an algorithm to approximate the *geometric median*, or *centroid*, of the APA's historical attendance base each year.
 Traditionally, this problem has been the subject of branches within computational geometry and operations research often under the labels *facility location* or the *Weber problem.*

 While theoretical closed from solutions for the geometric median exist in special cases, it has been more practical to arrive at trivially-approximate solutions using iterative approaches.
 Moreover, our context is somewhat more complex than traditonal facility location since we must work in a non-Euclidean space to account for the ellipsoidal curvature of the Earth.